Reviews

 26) Locate the spool rack and screw it into the top handle by hand turning it counter clockwise into the provided spool rack connector hole.

 27) [OPTIONAL HEATED BED STEP] Locate the spring steel plate with the PEI surface application pointing up, and place it so the holes align over the screws in the heating board of the print bed assembly.
 When setting the spring steel in place, you should hear a satisfying light magnet clip noise.
-Make sure the spring steel plate is flat on the heating board.
+Make sure the spring steel plate sits flat on the heating board.

 28) [OPTIONAL HEATED BED STEP] Unscrew the Z axis tower assembly from the base assembly, and gently set it on your work surface to the side with the USB plug, leaving the wires attached.